Moduli of holomorphic functions and logarithmically convex radial weights

 \subsection{Main results}

 Let $\we: [0, 1)\to (0, +\infty)$ be a weight function.
 Often, $\we$ is called log-convex if $\log w$ is convex.
 In this paper, we use a different definition related to Hadamard's three-circles theorem.
 Namely, $\we$ is said to be {\it log-convex} if $\log w(t)$ is a convex function of $\log t$, $0<t<1$.
-If $\log w(t)$ is a convex function of $t$, then $\we$ is log-convex, but the converse is not true; see subsection~\ref{ss_logc_prelim} for a discussion.
+If $\log w(t)$ is a convex function of $t$, then $\we$ is log-convex, but the converse is not true; see Remark~\ref{r_logconv}.